MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-dev-start.md

 2. Download Azure Stack Tools.
 For instructions, see [Download Azure Stack tools from GitHub](../operator/azure-stack-powershell-download.md).

-3. If you're using an Azure Stack Development Kit (ASDK), install and configure a [VPN connection to Azure Stack](azure-stack-connect-azure-stack.md#connect-to-azure-stack-with-vpn).
+3. If you're using an ASDK, install and configure a [VPN connection to Azure Stack](azure-stack-connect-azure-stack.md#connect-to-azure-stack-with-vpn).

 4. Install and configure the Azure CLI.
 For instructions, see [Use API version profiles with the Azure CLI in Azure Stack](azure-stack-version-profiles-azurecli2.md).